Nenotriple/img-txt_viewer/docs/User_Guide.md

 - **Mouse Wheel**: Scroll to adjust the zoom factor or popup size.
   - Hold `Shift` while scrolling to adjust the popup size.

 ---

 ### F2
 #### *(Open the Image-Grid view)*

-The Image Grid feature allows you to view and interact with a grid of images.

-See the [Image-Grid](#image-grid) section for more information.

-**Shortcut:** With the primary text box in focus, press `F2` to open the Image Grid view.
+With the primary text box in focus, press `F2` to open the Image-Grid view.

+- See the [Image-Grid](#image-grid) section for more information.

 ---

 ### F4
 #### *(Open the current image in your default editor)*

+Once you have set your default image editor, you can open the current image in it by pressing `F4` with the image in focus.

 - **Set Default Image Editor:**
   - Open the application.
   - Navigate to the `Options` menu.
   - Select `Set Default Image Editor`.
   - Choose the executable file of your preferred image editor.

-Once you have set your default image editor, you can easily open the current image in it by pressing `F4` with the image in focus.

 - **Tips:**
   - Ensure that the path to the image editor is correctly set to avoid any issues when opening images.
   - You can change the default image editor at any time by repeating the steps above.

 ---

 ### F5
 #### *(Open Batch Tag Edit)*

 With the primary text box in focus, press `F5` to open Batch Tag Edit.

-See the [Batch Tag Edit](#batch-tag-edit) section for more information.
+- See the [Batch Tag Edit](#batch-tag-edit) section for more information.

 ---

 ### Middle-click
-#### *(Middle-click a tag to delete it)*
+#### *(Delete a tag)*

 - **Usage:**
   - **Hover Over the Tag**: Move your mouse cursor over the tag you want to delete.
-  - **Middle-Click**: Press the `Middle-Click` mouse button to delete the entire tag.
+  - **Middle-Click**: Press the middle mouse button to delete the entire tag.
 - **Tips:**
   - The entire comma-separated value will be deleted.
   - Ensure that the text cleaning feature is enabled for the deletion to work.

 <!--####################################################################################################-->
 <!--####################################################################################################-->
 <!--####################################################################################################-->

 # 📜Text Tools

 ### Search and Replace
 #### *(Find and replace text across all text files)*

 Use this tool to search for a string of text across all text files in the selected directory.
 If a match is found, it will be replaced exactly with the given text.

 - **Usage:**
   - Search for: `the big brown dog`
   - Replace with: `the big red dog`

-This will replace all instances of `the big brown dog` with `the big red dog`.

 - **Tips:**
   - Ensure that the search string is entered exactly as it appears in the text files.
-  - Use the "Regex" option for advanced search patterns using regular expressions.
+  - Use the `Regex` option for advanced search patterns using regular expressions.
   - If a filter is applied, only text files that match the filter will be affected.
-  - The "Undo" button can revert the last search and replace action if needed.
+  - The `Undo` button can revert the last search and replace action if needed.

-> [!NOTE]
+> **Note:**
 > - When using `Search and Replace`, `Prefix`, or `Append`, a backup of the text files will be made and saved to the working directory before making any changes.
 > - Pressing `Undo` will restore the text backup. `Undo` only creates one history of backups, and using another tool will erase the previous backup.

 ---

 ### Prefix
-#### *(Insert text at the START of all text files)*
+#### *(Insert text at the start of all text files)*

 Use this tool to prefix all text files in the selected directory with the entered text.
 This means that the entered text will appear at the start of each text file.

 - **Usage:**
-  - Enter the text you want to insert at the start of all text files in the provided entry field.
+  - Enter the text you want to insert at the start of all text files.
-  - Press the `Go!` button or hit `Enter` to apply the prefix to all text files.
+  - Press the `Go!` button or hit `Enter` to apply the prefix.
-  - A backup of the text files will be created before making any changes.

 - **Tips:**
   - Ensure the text you want to prefix is entered exactly as you want it to appear.
   - If a filter is applied, only text files that match the filter will be affected.
-  - The "Undo" button can revert the last prefix action if needed.
+  - The `Undo` button can revert the last prefix action if needed.

-> [!NOTE]
-> - When using `Search and Replace`, `Prefix`, or `Append`, a backup of the text files will be made and saved to the working directory before making any changes.
-> - Pressing `Undo` will restore the text backup. `Undo` only creates one history of backups, and using another tool will erase the previous backup.

 ---

 ### Append
-#### *(Insert text at the END of all text files)*
+#### *(Insert text at the end of all text files)*

 Use this tool to append all text files in the selected directory with the entered text.
 This means that the entered text will appear at the end of each text file.

 - **Usage:**
-  - Enter the text you want to insert at the end of all text files in the provided entry field.
+  - Enter the text you want to insert at the end of all text files.
-  - Press the `Go!` button or hit `Enter` to apply the append to all text files.
+  - Press the `Go!` button or hit `Enter` to apply the append.
-  - A backup of the text files will be created before making any changes.

 - **Tips:**
   - Ensure the text you want to append is entered exactly as you want it to appear.
   - If a filter is applied, only text files that match the filter will be affected.
-  - The "Undo" button can revert the last append action if needed.
+  - The `Undo` button can revert the last append action if needed.

-> [!NOTE]
-> - When using `Search and Replace`, `Prefix`, or `Append`, a backup of the text files will be made and saved to the working directory before making any changes.
-> - Pressing `Undo` will restore the text backup. `Undo` only creates one history of backups, and using another tool will erase the previous backup.

 ---

 ### AutoTag
 #### *(Automatically tag images using ONNX vision models)*

+Use this tool to automatically analyze images and generate tags based on the ONNX vision model.

 - **Usage:**
   - Select the image you want to tag.
-  - Open the AutoTag tool from the toolbar below the text box, or by the right-click image context menu.
+  - Open the AutoTag tool from the toolbar below the text box or by the image right-click context menu.
-  - The tool will automatically analyze the image and generate tags based on the ONNX vision model.

 - **Tips:**
   - Ensure that the ONNX models are placed in the `onnx_models` directory.
-  - The default model used is `wd-v1-4-vit-tagger-v2`, but you can add additional models to the `onnx_models` folder.
+  - The default model used is `wd-v1-4-vit-tagger-v2`, but you can add additional models from https://huggingface.co/SmilingWolf
-  - Download additional models from https://huggingface.co/SmilingWolf.
   - Place models in subfolders within the `onnx_models` directory.
-The subfolder name will be used as the model name.
-  - Each model subfolder should contain a `model.onnx` file and a `selected_tags.csv` file.
+Each model subfolder should contain a `model.onnx` file and a `selected_tags.csv` file.
   - Restart the program to load new models.

 Example directory structure for ONNX models: